 - The Girls Empowerment Movement (GEM) observed World Population Day in partnership with Good Food Brampton and IMPACT Leaders Fund on July 22.
 The organization hosted a workshop which educated participants on integrating sustainability into everyday life.
 According to its website, GEM connects youth in the Peel region of Canada to mentoring, leadership and empowerment opportunities.

 - The Bill & Melinda Gates Foundation commemorated World Population Day by attending the Family Planning Summit in London.
 The summit stressed the importance of providing access to safe contraceptives to ensure that women are empowered to achieve greater stability, contribute towards global prosperity and increase their quality of life.“Longer-term, more innovative research and development need to be done to create new contraceptives that meet more of women’s needs,” Melinda Gates said in her speech at the summit.“If you put these innovations together, the future looks promising.
 Women get the contraceptives they need when they need them.
 As a result, they have more opportunities, raise healthy children, and build more prosperous families and communities,” Gates said.

 - The Gambia also officially commemorated World Population Day with a meeting in Sanyang Village.
 The government placed an emphasis on the relationship between population and the reduction of poverty and national development.
 The event was organized with the participation of the Health Promotion Directorate and the United Nations Population Fund.

-Providing women in developing countries with access to contraceptives empowers them to be economically independent and contributes to global prosperity and development.
+Providing women in developing countries with access to contraceptives empower them to be economically independent and contribute to global prosperity and development.

 – Hannah Pickering